-One of the key recommendations arising from this process is the need for the establishment of a cross-departmental coordination structure between the National Treasury (NT), Department of Planning, Monitoring and Evaluation and the Department of Women, Youth and Persons with Disabilities.
+5.6 One of the key recommendations arising from this process is the need for the establishment of a cross-departmental coordination structure between the National Treasury (NT), Department of Planning, Monitoring and Evaluation and the Department of Women, Youth and Persons with Disabilities.
 The Interdepartmental task team was inaugurated in March 2023.
-In addition, the Department of Women, Youth and Persons with Disabilities was included in the Medium

-Termm Expenditure Committee (MTEC) process for the first time in the 2023 Medium Term Expenditure Framework (MTEF) process through the technical and function groups meetings to observe and participate in the discussions and trade-off process, which informs recommendations to the Medium-Term Expenditure Committee, the Ministers Committee on the Budget and finally the Cabinet.
+In addition, the Department of Women, Youth and Persons with Disabilities was included in the Medium Termm Expenditure Committee (MTEC) process for the first time in the 2023 Medium Term Expenditure Framework (MTEF) process through the technical and function groups meetings to observe and participate in the discussions and trade-off process, which informs recommendations to the Medium-Term Expenditure Committee, the Ministers Committee on the Budget and finally the Cabinet.
 An integral part of this reform is the collection of data to quantify how much is being allocated to gender priorities.
 It is for this reason the GRB task team has requested assistance for the development of a tagging or tracking system that will assist in reporting on programmes that prioritize gender equality.
 The pilot departments have been contacted and guided to populate required information.

-SECTION FIVE: DATA AND STATISTICS
+6. DATA AND STATISTICS

-This section focuses on providing information on (i) the important areas in which the country has made most progress over the past five years in respect to gender statistics at the national level; (ii) the country's priorities over the next five years for strengthening national gender statistics; (iii) what gender-specific indicators prioritized in the country for monitoring progress on the SDGs; and (iv) routine data disaggregations provided for by major surveys in the country.
+6.1 This section focuses on providing information on (i) the important areas in which the country has made most progress over the past five years in respect to gender statistics at the national level; (ii) the country's priorities over the next five years for strengthening national gender statistics; (iii) what gender-specific indicators prioritized in the country for monitoring progress on the SDGs; and (iv) routine data disaggregations provided for by major surveys in the country.

-(i) Progress over the past five years on gender statistics at the national level
+Progress over the past five years on gender statistics at the national level

-In 2021, an assessment of the gender statistics system in South Africa94 was carried out in a collaborative partnership between UN Women and Statistics SA (Stats SA) to assess gender statistics data and capacity gaps in the country.
-This assessment was done under the UN Women's flagship gender data and statistics programme "Making Every Women and Girl Count" (Women Count), with the intention that the findings of the assessment will be used by
+6.2 In 2021, an assessment of the gender statistics system in South Africa was carried out in a collaborative partnership between UN Women and Statistics SA (Stats SA) to assess gender statistics data and capacity gaps in the country.
+This assessment was done under the UN Women's flagship gender data and statistics programme "Making Every Women and Girl Count" (Women Count), with the intention that the findings of the assessment will be used by Stats SA, the Department of Women, Youth and Persons with Disabilities and other key role-players in support of further development of the gender statistical system in the country.